ForestAdmin/agent-nodejs/docs/agent-customization/relationships/computed-fks.md

-When plugging a new data source, relationships will work out of the box, however you may want to add additional relations for user convenience.
+It may happen that you want to create a relationship between two collection, but you don't have a foreign key which is ready to use in order to connect them together.

+To solve that use-case, during the customization process, you can combine the use of [computed fields](../fields/computed.md) and relationships.

+## Displaying the last message of a customer as a Many-to-One relationship

-Let's imagine that we have two collections: `Customers` and `Messages`.
+We have two collections: `Customers` and `Messages` which are linked together by a `OneToMany` relationships.

-Both collections are linked together by a `OneToMany` relationships, however, users of the admin panel only care about the last message sent by a user.
+We want to create a `ManyToOne` relationship to the last message sent by a given customer.

-Therefor, we can create a `ManyToOne` relationship between `Customer` and `Messages`.

 This is done in two steps: